rhannequin/upgrade-ubuntu/README.md

 ssh-keygen -t rsa
 ```

+You should also install openssh-server: `sudo apt-get install openssh-server`

 /!\ Don't forget to add you public key to your Github and/or Bitbucket accounts.

 ## GIT